Department of Theology

 The faculty is distinguished by its service and promotion of justice in addressing issues within church and society.

 The undergraduate program incorporates into Catholic Theology an ecumenical dimension which was made normative by the Second Vatican Council, and which is regarded by the department as an essential service to the church and the world.
 It also seeks to explore with students the relationship between faith and justice, in accordance with the recent General Congregations of the Society of Jesus.
 For more information visit our Undergraduate Program Overview page.

-The Department of Theology offers M.A. and Ph.D. degrees, as well as the Master of Arts in Christian Doctrine (M.A.C.D.).
-Marquette has traditionally offered an integrated graduate education in theology, providing every student background and methodological training in biblical, historical, and systematics/ethics as well as an in-depth specialization in one of the three.
+The Department of Theology offers M.A. degrees in Theology and Christian Doctrine and a Ph.D. degree in Religious Studies.
+Marquette traditionally has offered an integrated graduate education in theology, providing every student background and methodological training in biblical studies, Church history, systematic theology, and theological ethics.
 For more information on graduate programs in theology visit our Graduate Program Overview page.